Dino6Ao/csfd/README.md

 User ID najdete v URL na vašem profilu / User ID can be found in the URL of the profile, ie mine:
 https://www.csfd.cz/uzivatel/61731-barak/prehled/

-Dále pak postupujte podle možností v menu / Just follow the options in the menu
+Dále pak postupujte podle možností v menu, ktere je v češtině / Just follow the options in the menu, which is in Czech language due the majority of Czech speaking users

 NOTE: V případě zájmu je možno rozšírit a přidat funkce / In case of interest, further options can be added